rajcrk/my-view/README.md

 # my-view
-Node based Student Result Management
+Node based Student Result Management Web Application

 Here is the deployed version (If you wanna check it out) https://view-gem.herokuapp.com/ <br>